What is an executor? Things you need to know

 The final step is the distribution of assets, which can be either very rewarding or stressful, or both, depending on how the Will is set up and the number of assets.

-Both Kaufman and Blades say the executor needs to start by dealing with specific bequests in the Will, such as giving jewellery to a daughter, $100,000 to a specific charity or a cottage to a son or daughter.
+Both Kaufman and Krueger say the executor needs to start by dealing with specific bequests in the Will, such as giving jewelry to a family member, $100,000 to a specific charity or a cottage to children.
 What is left after the payment of all debts and any specific bequests is known as the residue.
 The executor may be directed to distribute “outright” to a beneficiary or beneficiaries, or the executor may be required to transfer a beneficiary’s share into a testamentary trust.

 The executor must also provide a list of expenses and any compensation they will receive for taking on the role and have each adult beneficiary sign off on the accounting, as well as sign a release form.